OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_menu.md

 In order to extend your application user interface you can add new behaviours to your menu's user interface.

 Click [here](omnia3_modeler_uibehaviours.html), to know more about user interface behaviours.

+## 4. Breadcrumb

+The application will use the menu definition to calculate breadcrumb labels.
+Rules to find the label:

+ 1. Use the menu entry label if the definition is a member of the Menu.
+ 2. Use the Dashboard label if the definition is a Dashboard and not a member of the Menu.
+ 3. Use the Form label if the definition is a Form and not a member of the Menu.